aws-samples/aws-modernization-with-dynatrace/content/20_dynatrace_prerequisites/_index.md

 You will need admin rights to configure configuration rules and install agents.
 Ensure you have authority within your organization to do this in your tenant.
 {{% /notice %}}

-If you are running the workshop on your own Dynatrace tenant, then navigate to: [Create Dyntrace Tokens](/20_dynatrace_prerequisites/30_create_dynatrace_tokens.html) step.
+If you are running the workshop on your own Dynatrace tenant, then navigate to: [Attach the IAM role to your workspace](/20_dynatrace_prerequisites/20_ec2instance.md.html) step.